Your Guide to Wagon Cars

 Explore our guide to a vehicle body style synonymous with Volvo Cars: the wagon.

-Wagons are available with front-wheel drive, rear-wheel drive or all-wheel drive, while some variants feature heightened suspension and protective body trim to allow greater opportunities for travelling on unsealed roads.
+An upward-swinging tailgate – powered tailgates are becoming increasingly common – provides convenient access to the cargo area, further emphasising a wagon’s greater versatility compared with a sedan.
+Wagons are available with front-wheel drive, rear-wheel drive or all-wheel drive, while some variants – such as Volvo’s V60 model – feature higher suspension and protective body trim to allow greater opportunities for travelling on unsealed roads.

 Highlights for the Volvo wagon range include: